Cognitive Behaviour Therapy (CBT)

 CBT is an evidence-based approach, which has been found to be effective in the treatment of a wide range of mental health difficulties including: Depression, Anxiety, Addiction, Eating Disorders, Obsessive Compulsive Disorder (OCD), Panic Disorder, Post-Traumatic Stress Disorder (PTSD), Psychosis and stress.

 At the Fitzrovia Psychology Clinic, all of our psychologists are highly skilled in delivering CBT for a range of conditions.
-CBT can be accessed as both a one-to-one and group therapy option.
+CBT can be accessed as both a one-to-one and group therapy option from both our London and Surrey clinics.
 The number of sessions you will be seen for will be discussed following the initial assessment and reviewed regularly throughout your treatment.
 We seek to establish successful partnerships between client and therapist in order to achieve authentic therapeutic relationships and effective outcomes.